 Water Fasting for Mental and Physical Health

-Fasting is certainly a popular fad, but it isn’t something to be tried at random.
+Fasting is certainly a popular practice, but it isn’t something to be tried at random.
 Understanding why you’re fasting — and placing an intention behind it — is important for staying mindful when beginning a new eating pattern.
 Anyone who wants to start water fasting should have a clear understanding of both the benefits and risks.

 By starting a new fasting routine mindfully, you can potentially boost immunity, lose weight, and increase resiliency against common health problems.
 As with any new dietary regimen, contacting a healthcare professional is the best way to be safe during the process.
 A medically supervised water fast has the potential to transform your life and give you greater insight into your long-term wellbeing.